harvmaster/tab-grouper/README.md

 - `.*\.google\.com` - Matches all Google subdomains
 - `(github|gitlab)\.com` - Matches both GitHub and GitLab

+## Auto-Pattern Templates

+The extension offers a powerful dynamic pattern matching system that allows you to create flexible rules for grouping tabs by domain structure:

+### How Auto-Patterns Work

+Auto-patterns use a special template syntax that automatically extracts the group name from the domain itself, allowing more dynamic grouping:

+- **`:name` placeholder**: Designates which part of the domain becomes the group name
+- **`*` wildcard**: Matches any subdomain segment (similar to `.*` in regex but simpler)

+### Examples of Auto-Pattern Templates

+- `:name.example.com` - Groups all example.com domains using the subdomain as the group name
+  - `dev.example.com` → "dev" group
+  - `staging.example.com` → "staging" group

+- `:name.*.example.com` - Groups multi-level subdomains using the first level as the name
+  - `project.dev.example.com` → "project" group
+  - `app.staging.example.com` → "app" group

+- `*.example.:name` - Groups by TLD with the same domain name
+  - `example.com` → "com" group
+  - `example.org` → "org" group

+### Benefits Over Regular Patterns

+- **Reduced Configuration**: Create one template instead of multiple specific patterns
+- **Self-Organizing**: New subdomains are automatically grouped without additional configuration
+- **Context Preservation**: Keeps domain context in the group name for better organization

+### Manual Grouping Control

+For more control over tab grouping:

+- Use the "Group Existing Tabs" button to manually trigger grouping for all ungrouped tabs
+- This is useful when you want to batch-process tabs without waiting for automatic grouping
+- The extension only processes ungrouped tabs, preserving your manual organization

+## Performance Optimizations

+The extension includes several performance optimizations:

+### URL Caching

+- The extension caches processed URLs to avoid redundant pattern matching
+- When tabs are dragged or moved, the cache eliminates processing lag by:
+  - Storing the result of each URL's pattern matching
+  - Immediately retrieving cached results for previously seen URLs
+  - Skipping pattern evaluation for cached domains

+### Smart Tab Processing

+- Only processes ungrouped tabs, leaving your manually grouped tabs untouched
+- Skips internal browser pages (`chrome://`, `brave://`)
+- Focuses primarily on the active tab for URL changes
+- Groups tabs in the background to keep the UI responsive

+The cache is automatically cleared when patterns change or settings are updated, ensuring accurate grouping while maintaining performance.

 ## Browser Compatibility

 This extension has been tested on: